spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/0-index.md

 # General Feature Guides

-This section describes how to use some general features common for Streams and Tasks.
+This section describes how to use some general features common to both Streams and Tasks.